basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ## Distribution Buffer

-You can set the size of the Erlang VM's distribution buffer busy limit (denoted by `+zdbbl` on the VM) using `erlang.distribution_buffer_size`.
+You can set the size of the Erlang VM's distribution buffer busy limit (denoted by `+zdbbl` on the VM and in `vm.args`) using `erlang.distribution_buffer_size`.
 Modifying this setting can be useful on nodes with many `busy_dist_port` events, i.e. instances when the Erlang distribution is overloaded.
 The default is 32 MB (i.e. `32MB`), but this may be insufficient for some workloads.
 The maximum value is 2097151 KB.

 A larger buffer limit will allow processes to buffer more outgoing messages.
 When the limit is reached, sending processes will be suspended